Enjoy the Silence: Release and promotion

-"Enjoy the Silence" was released as a single on 5 February 1990.
-It was initially released as a 7-inch and 12-inch vinyl single as well as a cassette and CD single.
-There are two instrumental B-sides to "Enjoy the Silence".
-"Sibeling" (the 12-inch B-side) is a soft piano tune while "Memphisto" (the 7" B-side) is a darker, eerier track.
+B-sides to the single were original, new instrumentals "Sibeling" and "Memphisto."
 The title of "Sibeling" refers to Finnish classical composer Jean Sibelius.
 According to Martin Gore, "Memphisto is the name of an imaginary film about Elvis as a Devil, that I created in my mind", and is a portmanteau of "Memphis" (where Elvis lived at Graceland) and "Mephisto".

-"Enjoy the Silence" was Depeche Mode's highest charting single in the United States, peaking at number eight on the Billboard Hot 100 in July 1990.
+Within a week of its release, "Enjoy the Silence" was number six on the UK singles chart.
+It became Depeche Mode's highest charting single ever in the United States, peaking at number eight on the Billboard Hot 100 in July 1990.